 It is very important for all children to attend school every day and to arrive on time.
 School starts promptly at 9.00am and the doors are open from 8.50am to 9.00am.
 After the 9.00am bell the doors will be closed and any late arrivals should enter the building with their parents via the school office.
 Arrivals after 9.10am will be marked as an unauthorised absence, five of these may trigger a fixed penalty notice (fine).

 To help with punctuality, there is a breakfast club in the Canteen from 8.00am.
 Please request a letter from the school office with full details.

 Usually, the only acceptable reason for a pupil to miss a day of school is if they are too ill to attend.
 If this is the case, you should ring the school office by 9.00am on the day of absence and send in a note with your child on their first day back.
 If you are not sure in the morning whether your child is well enough for school, we suggest you send them in.
 We can always call you if they become too ill to get through the day.

 Authorisation for absence will not be given for outings (other than those organised by the school), shopping trips or family visits.
 Holidays should be taken during the school breaks and not during term time.
 In exceptional circumstances permission may be sought from the headteacher and every case will be treated individually.

 Medical appointments should be made out of school hours if at all possible.
 If your child has to see a doctor or dentist in school time they should attend school for as much of the day as possible.
 It is not permitted to take a whole day off school for a medical appointment unless the appointment lasts all day.

-If you are concerned about your child's attendance, please contact Clare Warner, Home School Liaison Manager.
+If you are concerned about your child's attendance, please contact Jane Hardy, Deputy Home School Liaison Manager.
 She will be happy to discuss this further with you and offer relevant advice and support.